 Entering Grade 9

-All secondary schools provide Grade 8 information sessions in December or January to assist students in planning for their transition to Grade 9.
-All Grade 8 students are welcome to attend, including students registered in other school boards and private schools.
+All secondary schools provide information for Grade 8 students to assist them in planning for their transition to Grade 9.
+All Grade 8 students are welcome to review the information for Future Grade 9 Students, including students registered in other school boards and private schools.

 Program Offerings contains information about the specialized programming available at WRDSB secondary schools.
 Programs such as Co-operative and Specialized Co-operative education, Dual Credit opportunities, eLearning, Fast Forward, Ontario Youth Apprenticeship Program and Board Designated Specialized programs give students other ways to earn credits, re-engage in school, and access education.
 These programs help expand learning opportunities, foster a life-long appreciation for learning, and lead students to graduate.